microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 	> Storage account names can be 3 to 24 characters in length and can only contain numbers and lowercase letters.
 In addition, the name you enter must be unique within Azure.
 If someone else has chosen the same name, you'll be notified that the name isn't available with a red exclamation mark in the **Name** field.

 	Once you have a name that Azure will accept (as indicated by the green check mark in the **Name** field), make sure **Resource manager** is selected as the deployment model and **General purpose** is selected as the account kind.
-Then select **Locally-redundant storage (LRS)** as the replication type.

-	> Locally redundant storage is the most cost-effective storage option.
-It prevents data stored under this storage account from being replicated in other data centers, but it ensures that the data will be replicated at least three times within the chosen data center.

-	Select **Create new** under **Resource group** and type "Intellipix" (without quotation marks) into the box below to name the new resource group that will be created for the storage account.
+Then select **Create new** under **Resource group** and type "IntellipixResourceGroup" (without quotation marks) into the box below to name the new resource group that will be created for the storage account.
 Finish up by selecting the location nearest you in the **Location** box, and clicking the **Create** button at the bottom of the blade to create the new storage account.

 	![Specifying parameters for a new storage account](Images/create-storage-account.png)

     _Specifying parameters for a new storage account_

 1. Once the storage account has been created, click **Resource groups** in the ribbon on the left.
-Then click the "Intellipix" resource group, and in the blade that opens for the resource group, click the storage account you just created.
+Then click the "IntellipixResourceGroup" resource group, and in the blade that opens for the resource group, click the storage account you just created.

     ![Opening the new storage account](Images/open-storage-account.png)